Table of contents

-While setting up businesses as sole proprietorship and partnership firms are easy, their main drawbacks are limited capital and unlimited liability.
+While setting up businesses as sole proprietorship and partnership firms is easy, their main drawbacks are limited capital and unlimited liability.

 This article talks about a form of business that overcomes the limitations of others.